ufz/ogs/web/content/docs/devguide/documentation/jupyter-docs/index.md

 - Frontmatter needs to be in [TOML](https://toml.io)-format.
 - For notebooks describing benchmarks `web_subsection` needs to be set to a sub-folder in [web/content/docs/benchmarks](https://gitlab.opengeosys.org/ogs/ogs/-/tree/master/web/content/docs/benchmarks) (if not set the notebook page will not be linked from navigation bar / benchmark gallery on the web page).
 - If you edit a Markdown-based notebook with Jupyter and the Jupytext extension please don't add the two newlines but make sure that the frontmatter has its own cell (not mixed with markdown content).
 - For (deprecated) `.ipynb`-based notebooks the frontmatter needs to be given in the first cell.
-See existing notebooks (e.g. [SimpleMechanics.ipynb](https://gitlab.opengeosys.org/ogs/ogs/-/blob/master/Tests/Data/Mechanics/Linear/SimpleMechanics.ipynb)) for reference.
+See existing notebooks for reference.

 ### Notebook setup